ForgeRock/forgeops/dev/README.md

 These skaffold and kustomize artifacts in this folder provide an environment for rapid and iterative development of configurations.  `skaffold dev` is used during development, and will continually redeploy changes as they are made.

 When assets are ready to be tested in QA or production, `skaffold run` is used to deploy the configurations.
-Typically this will be a CD procerss triggered from a git commit or pull request.
+Typically this will be a CD process triggered from a git commit or pull request.

+## Limitations - READ THIS

+* Currently this is aimed at iterative development - not a production deployment.
+* The AM pod in non file based mode will come up fresh everytime - it will not retain its boot configuration This is because the boot.json and other bootstrap files are not mounted in the container.
+We are waiting for file based configuration to address this.
+See the comments in docker/am/Dockerfile.
+* AM file based configuration is a work in progress.
+See docker/am-fbc/README.md
+* The FQDN defaults to default.iam.forgeops.com.
+Work is in progress to make this more configurable.

 ## SETUP - READ THIS FIRST